adamsilver/adamsilver.io-jekyll/index.md

 ## Summary

 I love to design and build delightful experiences on the web for [everyone](/articles/the-role-of-the-front-end-developer/#accessibility).
 This is made possible by designing humanised and [simple experiences]({% post_url 2016-03-06-embracing-simplicity %}) that [embrace the web]({% post_url 2015-10-09-designing-honestly-for-the-web %}).
-I am happiest working with my team to solve *real* problems for users.
+I am at my happiest when I work alongside other people to help solve *real* problems.

 ## Speaking